 Data was extracted on the study design, the number of patients and patient population, methods of measuring ctDNA, time-points at which ctDNA was measured, ctDNA detection at baseline (pre-treatment), length of follow-up, clinical endpoints measured, and outcome data.

 Selected studies were divided into two groups, based on whether they considered resectable or irresectable stage 4 colorectal cancer.
+A general description of each study including methodology, patient population, size, assay type and analytical detail, length of follow-up and sampling time points was performed.
+These details are included in tables 1 and 2.

 Meta-analysis of proportion of cases with ctDNA detected.